loveshack/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

         CLASS = "0604"
     ]

-More than one ``PCI`` options can be added to attach more than one PCI device to the VM.
+More than one ``PCI`` option can be added to attach more than one PCI device to the VM.

 Sunstone
 ~~~~~~~~